pgodby/te-saml-troubleshooting/labs/Lab2.md

 # Troubleshoot SAML

 ## Overview
 In this lab exercise, you will troubleshoot unknown problems with a SAML configuration.
+The demo environment is already configured properly.
+So, the exercise will focus on how to use a SAML tracer extension to gather information.

 ## Prerequisites
 Before you begin, you must first complete all of the previous lab exercises.